Dirk1980ac/homelab-ci/README.md

 # HomeLab CI

 This is my approach for a small CI sytem for some of my git repos at my homelab.

 ## Projects

-For now I only use this CI for some of my experimental prjects.
+For now I only use this CI for some of my experimental prjects using bootc technology and Frdora linux
-The CI uses podman to build bootc imaghes of NAS4IPA and pushes them to registry.

 ## Details

 This small CI consists of a git post-receive hook in and a worker script for each project.
 Additionalöly there is an update script for each project to rebuild the images using cronD or a SystemD timer.

-For now there is much duplicated code since there are scripts for each project which can be reduces unifying the scripts.
+For now there is much duplicated code since there are scripts for each project which can be reduced unifying the scripts.
 Probably I will do this some time, but for now I happily use them as they are.

 ## Trigger

 * A build of a stable release build is triggered when a tag matching the pattern v* is pushed.

 * A build of a nightly image is triggered on every commit tu master branch.

 * To avoid concurrent builds of the same image tag the Build is only triggered if it is not already in progress using a simple "lock file".